nomtek/spherical_video_player_ios/README.md

-# Spherical Video Player
+# Spherical Video Player for iOS
-Project showing how to build a simple player for video 360°.
+iOS project showing how to build a simple player for video 360°.

 A tutorial describing the code is divided into 4 parts and can be found in our blog post pages: